Merchant card acceptance

 - Use AVS and process transactions only if there is a positive match.

 - You may not submit a transaction for processing until after the merchandise has been shipped or the service has been provided to the customer.
-(The card organizations will permit the immediate billing of merchandise manufactured to the customer’s specifications [i.e., special/custom orders] provided the cardholder has been advised of the billing details.)
+The card organizations will permit the immediate billing of merchandise manufactured to the customer’s specifications (i.e., special/custom orders) provided the cardholder has been advised of the billing details.

 - Provide a copy of the sales receipt to the cardholder at the time of delivery and obtain proof of delivery to the complete address provided by the cardholder.
 This could be a signature at the time of delivery or tracking numbers showing delivery to the complete address provided by the cardholder (proof of delivery to just a city, state, and zip code may not be sufficient).

-- Communicate delivery time frames, delays, special handling, and/or cancellation policies to the cardholder.
-Ship merchandise within seven days of the transaction date.
-If unexpected delays are encountered, provide the cardholder with an opportunity to cancel if applicable.
+- Ship merchandise within seven days of the transaction date.
+If unexpected delays are encountered, if applicable, provide the cardholder with an opportunity to cancel.

 - If products and services are sold on a website, include the following information: